rerickson-usgs/CarpLifeHistoryModels/README.md

 This code fits Asian carp observation data to different statistical models that describe the demography of the species.
+We also include some simple Stan models we in the process of building our final model.
+We include these to help other because a paucity of ecological models exist for Stan.

 The code uses [Stan](mc-stan.org) called through [R](https://www.r-project.org/) to fit the models.
 These models can readily be adapted to other fish and animal species.
 Users should understand Stan and R before trying to use this code.
+Additionally, we used the `data.table` package to format our data.

 ## Code files

 All of our R script call Stan models.
-The R scripts also manipulate and explore the data.
+The R scripts also manipulate and explore the data as well as examines the results.

 This repository contains the following files and folder:
 - `README.md`: This file.
 - `LICENSE`: The standard USGS software license.
 -  `lengthWeight`: This folder contains a length-weight model.
-   -  `fitLW.R` is R code to fit the model.
+   -  `fitLW.R` is R code to fit 3 Stan models.
-   -  `lengthWeight.stan` is the Stan model.
+   -  `lwSimple.stan` is a simple linear regression with a single intercept and single slope parameter.
+   -  `lwSimpleMatrix.stan` is the above model, but uses matrix notation for inputs and can include multiple slopes and intercepts.
+   -  `lengthWeight.stan` is the Stan model we used that includes a correlated structure for hyperparameters.
+It is described in the Stan Manual (9.13.
+Multivariate Priors for Hierarchical Models for Stan version 17.0).
+We used this model for our manuscript.
-- `maturity`: This folder contains a model to estimate the length as which fish become sexually mature.
+- `maturity`: This folder contains a model to estimate the length as which female fish become sexually mature.
+It is a simple logistic regression.
   - `fitMaturity.R` is R code to fit the model.
   - `maturity.stan` is the Stan model.
 - `vonB`: This folder contains a von Bertalanffy model.
 In addition to estimating the von Vertalanffy parameter, the model estimates natural mortality.
+We include several models because we started simple and build up to the model we used for our manuscript.
+  - `fitVonBexample.R` is R code to fit a simple, example Von B model, `vonBdemo.stan`
   - `vonBdemo.stan` is a simple von Vertalanffy model that serves as a simple example used for debugging and learning about Stan.
+This model does not include a correlated coefficient structure or optimization.
+  - `fitVonBnot0.R` fits the Von B model, but without a size at time zero (t0) parameter: `vonBoNot0.stan`.
+  - `vonBoNot0.stan` is a Von B model without a size at time zero parameters.
+This model has been optimized and includes a correlated structure for coefficients.
-  - `fitVonBexample.R` is R code to fit the above model.
+  - `fitVonB.R` is the R code that fits the model we used in our manuscript: `vonBo.stan`
   -  `vonBo.stan` is an optimized, hierarchical model that includes correlated variables.
-  - `fitVonB.R` is the R code that fits the above model.

 ## Contact for code